Score

 The Technical File Deadline

 The v4.0 technical file is taking shape.
-The notified body needs it in 2 weeks.
-Your risk assessment is complete, the SBOM is current, and the secure defaults are implemented.
-But the penetration test results won’t be finalised for another 3 weeks — 1 week after the BSI Netherlands deadline.
+BSI Netherlands needs it in 2 weeks.
+Risk assessment done, SBOM current, secure defaults implemented.
+The pen test results land 3 weeks out — 1 week past deadline.
 What do you submit?

 --:--:-- GREEN CRA-02: Secure by Default